Have a Patent?

 - Invest a significant amount of money into manufacturing the product in the hope that it will sell.

-- Sign over the patent to a corporation that, in turn, manufacturers the product and pays the inventor royalties.
+- Sign over the patent to a corporation that, in turn, manufactures the product and pays the inventor royalties.

 - Sell the rights to the patent for a set fee.